-We will: Ensure adequate industrial land supply capacity for both light and heavy industrial land uses How we will do this: Action Strategic Direction Process 16.
+Ensure adequate industrial land supply capacity for both light and heavy industrial land uses

+Action Strategic Direction Process 16.
 Monitor the amount of land available for development.
 Economy District Plan Review 17.
 Undertake further analysis on industrial land supply to ensure all land identified can be developed for industrial uses, as well as gaining a better understanding of the vacancies and inefficiencies in currently developed industrial land.
+Initially the focus will be on land that was previously identified for industrial growth through the Taupō Urban Commercial and Industrial Structure Plan 2011.
 Economy District Plan Review 18.
 Provide for the co-location of industrial activities and geothermal power generation where those two land uses are compatible.
 Infrastructure District Plan Review

-3.6 Tangata Whenua and Multiply-owned Māori land
+3.6 Tangata Whenua and Multiply-owned Māori Land